[image]

 These updates will be fast, because they change your USB drive's copy only for changes you've made on your PC or phone.
 Moreover, because the app remembers your FROM and TO settings between runs, you'll normally need to just attach your drive and press SYNC.

 Keep in mind that the app's SYNC button is used for both content backups and device syncs.
-Here, it makes a backup copy the same as a live copy quickly, and works as an incremental backup tool.
+Here, it makes a backup copy the same as a live copy quickly, and works as an backup tool.
 Device syncs ahead will use it as a more general change-propagation tool.

 Verify and Restore